• Recipes

 ❄️ Storage and Reheating Leftovers

-Store leftover strip steak in an airtight container or zip-top bag.
-It will keep in the refrigerator for up to 4 days, or you can freeze it for 3–4 months.
+Store leftover strip steak in an airtight container or zip-top bag for up to 4 days in the refrigerator or 3–4 months in the freezer.

 Why use cast iron to sear steaks?